ucsd-progsys/131-web/assignments/hw0.markdown

 ```

 such that `palindrome w` returns `True` if the string is a palindrome and
 `False` otherwise.
-You may use the given helper function `explode`.
 You should get the following behavior:

 ```haskell
 ghci> palindrome "malayalam"